PrairieLearn/PrairieLearn/docs/assessment.md

 The exact details of how PrairieLearn awards points are as follows.
 First, a number of variables are computed internally by PrairieLearn as the student answers the question:

 - **Submission percentage score** is the score (between 0% and 100%) that the student receives for any given submission attempt, as evaluated by the question grading specification.
-- **Best current score** is the highest submission percentage score that the student has received since last achieving 100% for a submission.
+- **Best current score** is the highest submission percentage score the student has received so far.
+If the student has already achieved 100% for a submission at least once, it is the highest submission percentage score the student has received since last achieving 100% for a submission.
 This is initialized to zero.
 - **Question value** is the current maximum number of points that the question is worth.
 This starts at `autoPoints` and increases by `autoPoints` for each consecutive correct submission.
 This is initialized to `autoPoints`.
 - **Question points** is the total number of points earned by the student for the question.
 This will never decrease.
 This is initialized to zero.